aws-solutions-library-samples/guidance-for-amazon-vpc-lattice-automated-dns-configuration-on-aws/README.md

 ### Cost

-You are responsible for the cost of the AWS services used while running this solution guidance.
-As of August 2024, the cost of running this Guidance Solution with default settings lies within the Free Tier, except for the use of AWS Systems Manager Advanced Paramter storage.
+You are responsible for the cost of the AWS services deployed while running this guidance.
+As of August 2024, the cost of running this Guidance with default settings lies within the Free Tier, except for the use of AWS Systems Manager Advanced Paramter storage.

 We recommend creating a [budget](https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-create.html) through [AWS Cost Explorer](http://aws.amazon.com/aws-cost-management/aws-cost-explorer/) to help manage costs.
 Prices are subject to change.
 You can also estimate the cost for your architecture solution using [AWS Pricing Calculator](https://calculator.aws/#/).
 For full details, refer to the pricing webpage for each AWS service used in this Guidance or visit [Pricing by AWS Service](#pricing-by-aws-service).